fenix-framework/examples/test-suspend-resume/README.md

 It uses a REPL(Read-eval-print-loop) with the following commands:

-    add - adds a new person with a given name to the current transaction list - lists all added persons
+    add     - adds a new person with a given name to the current transaction cancel  - rollbacks current the transaction
     done    - commits the transaction
-    cancel - rollbacks the transaction
+    list    - lists all added people to the transaction quit    - exits the application
-    rename - changes a name of an added person. show - lists a person given its externalId quit
+    rename  - changes a name of a previously added person show    - lists a person given its externalId

 In this application we use the file-based configuration.
 The `fenix-framework-<backend-here>.properties` files allows for automatic